NewAlexandria/demo_code/np-problems/README.md

 I've also not decided to search for all solutions, vs whatever is the first hit.

 The most trivial answer will be when any menu item is an even denominator do the total target spent.
 Since this requires no recursion or cache/branch solutions, I think it's reasonable to have a minimal check for such, before searching for a 'variety' solution.

+For a class that can handle a wide range of problem-spaces, an optimal strategy may attempt some cursory analysis of the input, before deciding a strategy.

 So this leaves us with: